winkitam/FITE2010/README.md

 5. You will see a`Connect` button on the ticketing system page.
 Click it to connect your Ethereum account.
 6. Once connected, you can execute the contract functions through the ticketing system interface.
 ## Feature
-- Mint NFT: Users can mint NFTs by paying the specified price as set by the contract owner.
-- Set Maximum NFTs: The contract owner can set the maximum number of NFTs that can be minted.
+- `mintNFT()`: Allows users to mint NFTs by paying the specified price.
+It checks if the maximum number of NFTs has been reached, ensures that the user hasn't already minted an NFT, and verifies that the payment is sufficient.
+The function mints the NFT, assigns it to the user, sets the token URI, and increments the token ID.
-- Withdraw: The contract owner can withdraw the contract balance.
+- `withdraw()`: Allows the contract owner to withdraw the contract balance.
+The function transfers the contract's balance to the owner's address.
-- Refund NFTs: The contract owner can refund NFTs to users, transferring the refund amount and burning the NFTs.
-- Frondend application: The frontend application interacts with the contract functions by connecting to MetaMask.
-Users can connect their MetaMask wallet to the application and execute contract functions such as minting NFTs and refunding NFTs.
+- `transferOwnership(address newOwner)`: Overrides the transferOwnership function from the Ownable contract to prevent ownership transfer.
+- `transferFrom(address from, address to, uint256 tokenId)`: Overrides the transferFrom function from the ERC721 contract to prevent token transfers.
+- `refund()`: Allows the contract owner to refund all minted NFTs.
+It checks if there are any NFTs to refund and verifies that the contract balance is sufficient.
+The function transfers the specified price to each NFT owner, marks the NFTs as no longer owned, and burns the NFTs.

 ## Web3.js
 The frontend of the ticketing system is built using React and Moralis, a Web3 development platform.
 The frontend code is located in the app.js and index.js files.
 - app.js: Initializes the MoralisProvider for connecting to MetaMask.
 - index.js: Handles MetaMask connection status, enabling Web3, and executing contract functions.
-Getting Started
 ## Smart Contract
 The NFT ticketing system smart contract is implemented using Solidity and OpenZeppelin libraries.
 The contract code is located in the MyNFT.sol file.
 Requirements:
 - Solidity ^0.8.25